 Call for Papers: Learning at Scale 2020

-We are excited to announce that the Learning at Scale (L@S) conference will be held May 27-29, 2020 with workshops on the 27th in Atlanta at Georgia Tech.
+We are excited to announce that the Learning at Scale (L@S) conference will be held in late summer/early fall 2020 with workshops on the in Atlanta at Georgia Tech.
 We are inviting contributions that address innovations in scaling and enhancing learning, empirical investigations of learning at scale, new technical systems for learning at scale, and novel syntheses of relevant research.
 Work from both formal and informal education environments at all levels is encouraged; L@S welcomes studies of higher education and informal adult learning.